Cimabue: Life

 He was born in Florence and died in Pisa.
 Hayden Maginnis speculates that he could have trained in Florence under masters who were culturally connected to Byzantine art.
 The art historian Pietro Toesca attributed the Crucifixion in the church of San Domenico in Arezzo to Cimabue, dating around 1270, making it the earliest known attributed work that departs from the Byzantine style.
 Cimabue's Christ is bent, and the clothes have the golden striations that were introduced by Coppo di Marcovaldo.

 Around 1272, Cimabue is documented as being present in Rome, and a little later he made another Crucifix for the Florentine church of Santa Croce.
-Now restored, having been damaged by the 1966 Arno River flood, the work was larger and more advanced than the one in Arezzo, with traces of naturalism perhaps inspired by the works of Nicola Pisano.
+Now restored, after having been damaged by the 1966 Arno River flood, the work was larger and more advanced than the one in Arezzo, with traces of naturalism perhaps inspired by the works of Nicola Pisano.

 According to Vasari, Cimabue, while travelling from Florence to Vespignano, came upon the 10-year-old Giotto (c.
 1277) drawing his sheep with a rough rock upon a smooth stone.
 He asked if Giotto would like to come and stay with him, which the child accepted with his father's permission.
 Vasari elaborates that during Giotto's apprenticeship, he allegedly painted a fly on the nose of a portrait Cimabue was working on; the teacher attempted to sweep the fly away several times before he understood his pupil's prank.
 Many scholars now discount Vasari's claim that he took Giotto as his pupil, citing earlier sources that suggest otherwise.